 Use Note elements to annotate the diagram with complementary information.

-Use the note edge to link nodes to various parts of the diagram.
-Dragging a note edge from a target node to the note edge will link the note edge with the target node.
-Dragging a note edge from the note element will anchor the edge to a fixed point on the diagram.
+Use the note edge to link notes to various parts of the diagram.
+Dragging a note edge from a target node to the note node will link the note node with the target node.
+Dragging a note edge from the note node will anchor the edge to a fixed point on the diagram.

 The tools in the toolbar can be selected by pressing the "1" key for the first tool,"2" for the second, etc. The sequence 1-9,0,A,B... provides direct access to all the tools in the toolbar, from top to bottom.